TIny-Hacker/Spriter/readme.txt

 Installation
 --------------------

-1. Download the "SPRITER.8xp" from the latest release and send it to your calculator.
+1. Download "SPRITER.8xp" from the latest release and send it to your calculator.
 You can find it here: https://github.com/TIny-Hacker/Spriter/releases/latest
 2. Download and install the Celtic CE library, following the instructions here: